ntoll/ntoll.github.io/posts/why-computers-3.md

 "not" and all the rest).

-By re-arranging the physical components of the circuit, from a logical point of view, the illuminated bulb can represent the presence of both the Queen and/or her consort, the Duke of Edinburgh:
+By re-arranging the physical components of the circuit, from a logical point of view, the illuminated bulb could represent the presence of both the Queen and/or her hier, the Prince of Wales:

-* The Queen is present *AND* the Duke of Edinburgh is present.
+* The Queen is present *AND* the Prince of Wales is present.
-* The Queen is present *OR* the Duke of Edinburgh is present.
+* The Queen is present *OR* the Prince of Wales is present.

-Remember, propositional logic doesn't care about the meaning of the propositions ("the Queen is present", "the Duke of Edinburgh is present"), so the circuit's behaviour could be generalised to represent "A and B" or "A or B".
+Remember, propositional logic doesn't care about the meaning of the propositions ("the Queen is present", "the Prince of Wales is present"), so the circuit's behaviour could be generalised to represent "A and B" or "A or B".